top of page

 ☥ In Africa, the true numbers may never be known, but the Belgians killed and brutalized

-more than 10 million Africans during the Congolese genocide.
-The numbers across the
+more than 10 million Africans during the 19th century Congolese genocide, and because

 continent and during the middle passage are in the hundreds of millions.